yzZhuuu/informed-search-algorithms/README.md

 For the warriors who see this project, pls walk all over it and help improve!
 Wish you can pick up money on the road :)

-And for the student who intends to copy paste my code, leave your name!
+And for the students who intend to copy paste my code, leave your name!
 I'm gonna tell the dear dear professor :(